heremaps/gluecodium/docs/lime_idl.md

 * Syntax: **typealias** *AliasName* **=** *AliasType*
 * Example: `typealias Timestamp = Date`
-* Can be a free-standing element at file level or can be placed in: class, interface
+* Can be a free-standing element at file level or can be placed in: class, interface, struct
 * Description: declares a type alias (typedef) in the parent type.

 #### Lambda

 * Syntax: **lambda** *LambdaName* **=** *AliasType* **=** __(__*parameter-list*__)__ **->** *ReturnType*
 * Example: `lambda TimestampCallback = (Date) -> Void`
-* Can be a free-standing element at file level or can be placed in: class, interface.
+* Can be a free-standing element at file level or can be placed in: class, interface, struct.
 * Description: declares a lambda type (a functional reference).
 Unlike the functions, specifying a return type for a lambda is required.
 For declaring lambdas with no return type, `Void` type should be used (like in the example above).